erikh2000/web-enc-at-rest/README.md

 ### Protecting Against User Data Loss

-You want some way to deal with losing key generation data which is accessed via localStorage or app data which is accessed according to your implementation.
+You want some way to deal with losing key generation data which is accessed via `localStorage` or app data which is accessed according to your implementation.
 What can cause this?

-* The user chooses an action like "Clear Browser History" that clears localStorage.
+* The user chooses an action like "Clear Browser Data" that clears localStorage.
 * The user's system is low on disk space in a way that initiates data eviction.
 * Something more anomalous, e.g. disk corruption, bad file system writes, bug in browser updating, malware.